tobyweston/blog/source/_posts/2015-08-28-pair-tests-dont-work.md

 Either when looking for work or looking to recruit, I've been doing pair tests in one form or another since 2008.
 I've only recently come to conclusion that they just don't work.
 At least not reliably.

-It's flawed approach to critical thinking as there is no clear critque or way of objectively assessing them.

-Can you even remeber why you're doing pair tests for recruitment?
-Is it to see how they "pair"?
-How they "problem solve"?
+Why do we even use "pair tests" for recruitment?
+Is it to see how candidates _pair_?
+How they _problem solve_?
 How they'd be to work with?
 The only way to assess these things is actually to do them.
 Pair tests are a poor simulation.
 If you want to see how someone works, work with them.
 Don't _pretend_ to work with them.

 <!-- more -->